-Minnesota law allows youth who are in foster care on their 18th birthdays to receive extended foster care services and payments.
+Minnesota law allows youth that are in foster care immediately prior to their 18th birthday to receive extended foster care services and payments.

 Six months prior to the youth's 18th birthday, the county or tribe will send a notice to the youth, their parent(s) or legal guardian, guardian ad litem and foster parents explaining options for the youth when they turn 18, which are: